Bryce-Davidson/Responsive-CSS-Course/day_8/README.md

 It only distributes the remaining space evenly if it cannot fit all of it's children along the row after shrinking them down to their natural width.

 The priority of the steps above are as follows:

+> natural width

+> the width of a element from the content within or the width supplied

 1. Fit everything along row
     - Shrink `flex-items` down to natural width